Nergy101/blog/routes/blogs/pocketbase-and-angular.md

 Don't want to self-host?
 Use [PocketHost](https://pockethost.io/) for a managed PocketBase experience that keeps the zero-config feel without managing servers yourself.
 Of course you still get full access to all the features of PocketBase.

-Managing your data schema is really easy & visual, Just add the fields you want for a collection, and you're done!
-Notice how there are some quite complex types you can add easily like rich text editor texts, emails, and whole files.
+Managing your data schema is really easy and visual, just add the fields you want for a collection, and you're done!
+Notice how there are some complex types you can add easily like rich text editor texts, emails, and whole files.
 Also, take special mention of the 'relation' type which allows for configuring 1-n or n-1 or 1-1 relationships between different collections.

 <div class="readable-image">
   <figure>